-An estimated 1 in 100 people have celiac disease.
-Correctly identifying
+An estimated one in 100 people have celiac disease.
+Correctly

-the disease is the critical first step to relieving symptoms and
+identifying the disease is the critical first step to relieving symptoms

-avoiding more serious problems.
-Unfortunately, many people have symptoms
+and avoiding more serious problems.
+Unfortunately, many people have

-for years or suffer complications before finally getting a diagnosis.
+symptoms for years or suffer complications before finally getting a

 at Lankenau Medical Center are alert to the problem of celiac disease